-What the College Bowl Season Has Taught Me About Building Top Sales Teams
+What the NFL Has Taught Me About Building Top Sales Teams

-Sales teams are hustling to close out the year by smashing quotas and sending a few to President’s Club just as college football teams are doing in the same in the hopes of a great bowl game.
+Sales teams are always hustling to close out the year by smashing quotas and sending a few to the President’s Club, just as college football teams are doing the same in the hopes of a great bowl game.
 As both a sales and sports enthusiast, I find the parallels extremely interesting.

-“Welcome to Opening Day of the National Football League!
-The Cincinnati Bengals Are Now on the clock.”
+“Welcome to Opening Day of the National Football League!”

-Gil Brandt introduced the supercomputer to the Dallas Cowboys in the 60s for draft evaluations and changed the game forever.
+Gil Brandt introduced the supercomputer to the Dallas Cowboys in the 1960s for draft evaluations, and changed the game forever.
 Although the league laughed, the technology helped them build a dynasty.
-Before that, draft preparation relied on calling college coaches and asked them whom they thought is worthy of playing on Sundays.
-There is a story of the Chicago Bears in the 50s using their first draft pick on a player who looked good in a photo only to find out he couldn’t play worth a lick when he showed up to camp.
+Before that, draft preparation relied on calling college coaches and asked them who they thought is worthy of playing on Sundays.
+There is a story of the Chicago Bears in the 50s using their first draft pick on a player who looked good in a photo, only to find out he couldn’t play worth a lick when he showed up to camp.

 It needs to be art meets science.
-Use your pre-hire assessments to help you get a feel for the candidate but use it to help you to interview better and don’t use the results alone as the deciding factor.
-Look at the numbers but watch some game tape in the form of a job interview to see if the candidate can play the role you need them to.
+Use your pre-hire assessments to help you get a feel for the candidate, and use it to help you when conducting the interview.
+Keep in mind to not use these results alone as the deciding factor.
+Look at the numbers, but watch some game tape in the form of a job interview to see if the candidate can play the role you need them to play.

 Arrange Your War Room

-“If they want you to cook the dinner, at least they ought to let you shop for some of the groceries.”
-Bill Parcells famously said when he coached with the Patriots.
-He does have a point as his livelihood is reliant on the personnel decisions.
+“If they want you to cook dinner, at least they ought to let you shop for some of the groceries,” Bill Parcells famously said when he coached with the Patriots.
+He does have a point, as his livelihood is reliant on the personnel decisions.

 However, there are a plethora of reasons why the head coach isn’t solely in charge of drafting and hiring decisions.
-There are things such as salary cap, and the front office has a unique vantage point of the needs, and I can go on and on.
-Plus, it’s an arduous process, and the coach needs to also worry about the day to day doing game planning and getting wins.
-You can’t spread too thin.
+There are things such as a salary cap, and the front office has a unique vantage point on such things.
+Plus, it’s an arduous process, and the coach also needs to worry about the day-to-day game planning activities, to ensure wins down the line.

-The one thing everyone can do is agree on the vision and get on the same page on the desired outcome.
+The one thing everyone can do is agree on the vision and get on the same page when it comes to the desired outcome.
 Talent Acquisition, HR, C-suite, and sales leadership all need a say in the process.
 When working in unison, great things will happen.
 If there isn’t a little contention about the sales hiring strategy, then you just aren’t doing it right.

 We have seen the live look-ins at the war rooms on ESPN, and you can just read the body language, and it’s always tense.
-Depending on how well you do.
-If you do it right, you might have to invest in some garbage bags, ski goggles, and cheap champagne for the triumphant celebration.
+Depending on how you do with a game, you might have to invest in some garbage bags, ski goggles, and cheap champagne for the triumphant celebration.

 Put Your Talent in the Position to Win